-Using the FTZ adapter: I tested most of my many Nikkor, and Sigma lenses, they all worked perfectly.
-The focus speed test results for most adapted lenses is hardly noticeable and varied from lens to lens.
-More S lenses will take some time to reach the market so the FTZ adapter is a must in my opinion especially if you have an F mount lens in your stock.
+Using the FTZ adapter: I tested all of my many Nikkors and Sigma lenses.
+My 3rd party Tamron 90 and Sigma 180mm did NOT work.
+My other NEWER Nikkor Lenses worked perfectly.
+The focus speed test results for most adapted lenses are hardly noticeable and varied from lens to lens.
+As S lenses will take some time to reach the market so the FTZ adapter is a must in my opinion especially if you have an F mount lens in your bag.
 At least you get a $100.00 discount on the FTZ if purchased with the Z camera.
-If you have Tamron lenses please visit the Tamron site for compatibility, not all Tamron lenses work with the FTZ.
+If you have Tamron/Sigma or other 3rd party lenses please visit their site for compatibility, not all 3rd party lenses work with the FTZ sorry to say.

-Focus Performance: Lots of variables dictate the results you achieve.
+Focus Performance: Read my "Improve Focus for a Nikon Z6 or Z7 Camera" link below.
+Lots of variables dictate the results you achieve.
 Variables such as lens choice (adapted/non-adapted), shooting environment, lighting situation, the subject, distance, and the person holding the camera.
-In good lighting using native lenses such as a 24-70 S lens, the focus performance is acceptable not always perfect but acceptable.
-Good face detection, good tracking but awkward to activate.
-Nikon promises eye detection and tracking in a future firmware release - keep your "eye" on the Nikon support site.
+In good lighting using a native S lens, the focus performance is very good.
+Good face detection, as well as eye detection all, work in real-world situations.
+Nikon promised eye detection and they delivered!
+I upgraded My Zs to the latest firmware and it was awesome!

 * For Movie Mode, you can change the focus speed in the menu as well at tracking sensitivity, I use 4 for speed and high 2 for AF tracking sensitivity (video mode) and get good results.